-Bass has previously identified the Moolion East deep coal prospect with an assessed prospective resource of 568 BCF of gas and 22.7 million barrels of condensate.
+In 2022, Bass identified the Moolion East deep coal prospect within PEL 182, with an assessed prospective resource of 568 BCF of gas and 22.7 million barrels of condensate.
+This asset has the potential to be transformational for the company, given its substantial prospective resource size.
+Bass will continue its efforts to confirm the commercial viability of this project and determine the most suitable path forward for its development.